cassyel/cra-template-course-front-end/README.md

 <br/>

-This template is Front-End Course
+This template is Front-End Course Linting

 <br/>